Dr. Svenja A. Wolf

 GROUP DYNAMICS X EMOTIONS: MY RESEARCH FOCI

 More specifically, my current research centers on the intersection of group dynamics and emotions in sport and other performance contexts such as performing arts and high-pressure work-settings.
-Across all of my research, I aim to work from strong theoretical frameworks, employ a variety of designs (e.g., multilevel field studies, field, lab, and online experiments) and methods (e.g., questionnaires, GPS tracking, video observations, interviews), and ensure high ecological validity and relevance.
-I also strongly believe in quality over quantity and a collaborative approach to research.
+Across all of my research, I aim to work from strong theoretical frameworks, employ a variety of designs (e.g., multilevel field studies; field, lab, and online experiments; case studies) and methods (e.g., questionnaires, observations, interviews, performance data analyses), implement sound scientific procedures in the form of research transparency and open science, and ensure high ecological validity and relevance.

-Collective emotions.
-In my main line of research, I focus on the phenomenon of collective emotions.
-Here, I work to provide evidence for the existence of collective emotions in sport (e.g., statistical agreement of member responses, convergent non-verbal behaviors), their task-related and social consequences (e.g., team coordination, member identification), relevant boundary factors (e.g., discrete emotions, timely dynamics, emotion norms), and the underlying mechanisms that cause emotional congruence and convergence (e.g., emotional leadership, emotional mimicry, identification).
+Collective Emotions: In my first line of research, I focus on the phenomenon of collective emotions.
+Here, I work to provide evidence for the existence of collective emotions in performance contexts (e.g., statistical agreement of member responses, convergent non-verbal behaviors), their task-related and social consequences (e.g., teamwork, social integration), relevant boundary factors (e.g., discrete emotions, timely dynamics, emotion norms), and the underlying mechanisms that cause emotional congruence and convergence (e.g., emotional leadership, emotional mimicry, team identification).

-Social indispensability.
-In a secondary research line, I combine literatures on social motivation and choking under pressure and investigate the possible ambivalent influences of social indispensability.
-Specifically, I hypothesize that social indispensability induces pressure (e.g., not to let the team down), which is an asset if it enhances effort and ultimately performance on effort-based tasks such as running, but which is a detriment if it enhances self-focus and ultimately reduces performance on fine-motor tasks such as target shooting.
+Social Indispensability: In my secondary research line, I combine literatures on social motivation and performance under pressure and investigate the possible ambivalent influences of social indispensability.
+Specifically, I hypothesize that social indispensability induces pressure (e.g., not to let the team down), which is an asset if it enhances volition, effort, and ultimately performance on effort-based (conditioning) tasks such as running, but which is a detriment if it enhances self-focus, conscious control, and ultimately reduces performance on skill-based (coordination) tasks such as target shooting.

 Wolf, S. A., Eys, M. A., Sadler, P., & Kleinert, J. (2015).
 Appraisal in a team context: Perceptions of cohesion predict competition importance and prospects for coping.
 Journal of Sport & Exercise Psychology, 37, 489–499. https://doi.org/10.1123/jsep.2014-0276